-If you are anticipating additional costs of more than €250 a month that are not being covered from other sources please email erasmus-outgoing@uni-bonn.de in good time.
+If you are anticipating additional costs of more than €250 a month that are not being covered from other sources, please email erasmus-outgoing@uni-bonn.de in good time.
 More information on this funding option can be found in section 1 under the section "Alternative to the top-up."

-3. Part-time job (net monthly salary above €450.00 and below €850.00)
+3. Part-time job (paying more than €450 but less than €850 net a month)